 F-150 vs. F-250 Super Duty: Key Differences Uncovered

-Ford's F-Series trucks have been a staple in the automotive industry for decades, and for good reason.
-They offer a seductive combination of power, performance, and versatility that's hard to beat.
-The 2024 F-150 and F-250 Super Duty are currently two of the most popular models in the F-Series lineup, and they both have a lot to love.
+Ford’s F-Series trucks have been a major part of the automotive world for decades, and for good reason.
+They offer a strong mix of power, performance, and versatility that is hard to ignore.

-On the one hand, the Ford F-150 is a light-duty truck that combines rugged capabilities with modern comforts.
-On the other hand, the F-250 Super Duty is a heavy-duty truck that can easily handle some of the toughest jobs.
-But which one's right for you?
-Let's pit these two workhorses against each other in a series of key categories to find out.
+On one hand, the Ford F-150 is a light-duty truck that blends rugged capability with modern comfort.
+On the other hand, the Ford F-250 Super Duty is a heavy-duty truck built to handle tougher jobs.
+But which one is right for you?
+Let’s compare these two workhorses across key categories to help you decide.

 F-150 vs. F-250 Super Duty

-The Ford F-150's powertrain lineup demonstrates remarkable diversity, featuring six distinct options, all paired with a 10-speed automatic transmission.
-The range starts with the efficient 2.7-liter twin-turbo V-6, producing 325 horsepower, and extends to the mighty 5.2-liter supercharged V-8, delivering an impressive 700 horsepower in the Raptor R. A hybrid variant is also available, combining a 3.5-liter twin-turbo V-6 with an electric motor for improved fuel efficiency and performance.
+The Ford F-150 offers a remarkably diverse powertrain lineup, with six engine choices paired with a 10-speed automatic transmission.
+The range begins with an efficient 2.7-liter twin-turbo V-6 producing 325 horsepower and stretches all the way to the 5.2-liter supercharged V-8 in the Raptor R, which delivers an impressive 700 horsepower.
+A hybrid option is also available, combining a 3.5-liter twin-turbo V-6 with an electric motor for added efficiency and performance.

-The Ford F-250 Super Duty focuses on powerful V-8 engines built for tough jobs.
-The base 6.8-liter V-8 delivers 405 horsepower, while the optional 7.3-liter V-8 increases output to 430 horsepower.
-The crown jewel is the 6.7-liter Power Stroke diesel V-8, available in two variants.
-The high-output version generates 500 horsepower and a massive 1,200 pound-feet of torque.
-This power-focused approach underscores the F-250's role as a dedicated workhorse.
+The Ford F-250 Super Duty focuses more on powerful V-8 engines built for serious work.
+The standard 6.8-liter V-8 produces 405 horsepower, while the available 7.3-liter V-8 raises output to 430 horsepower.
+The top option is the 6.7-liter Power Stroke diesel V-8, available in two versions.
+The high-output version delivers 500 horsepower and an impressive 1,200 lb-ft of torque.
+This power-first approach reinforces the F-250’s role as a heavy-duty work truck.

 Which Truck Tows More?
 F-150 vs. F-250 Payload and Towing

-The F-150's 3.5-liter EcoBoost V-6 achieves a maximum towing capacity of 13,500 pounds, while payload capacity ranges from 1,755 to 2,445 pounds, depending on configuration.
-These numbers make it more than capable for most personal and light commercial uses.
-From hauling equipment for a DIY project to towing a small boat, the F-150 is up to the task.
+The F-150’s 3.5-liter EcoBoost V-6 can tow up to 13,500 pounds, while payload capacity ranges from 1,755 to 2,445 pounds depending on configuration.
+Those numbers make it a strong fit for many personal and light commercial needs, from hauling equipment for a home project to towing a small boat.

-The F-250 Super Duty steps it up with maximum conventional towing reaching 22,000 pounds and gooseneck towing capability up to 23,000 pounds when equipped with the Power Stroke diesel.
-Payload capacity peaks at 3,793 pounds in the right configuration, demonstrating the F-250's serious work credentials.
-Whether you need to tow a large trailer or haul construction materials, the F-250 has got you covered.
+The F-250 Super Duty raises the bar with maximum conventional towing up to 22,000 pounds and gooseneck towing up to 23,000 pounds when equipped with the Power Stroke diesel.
+Payload capacity reaches as high as 3,793 pounds in the right configuration, showing just how work-focused the F-250 really is.

 Off-Road Comparison: F-150 Raptor vs. F-250 Tremor